sruusk/esea-scraper/Readme.md

 Due to ESEAs API having a CORS policy and being protected by Cloudflare, the best approach is to spin up a headless browser and scrape the API.
 [csgostatsgg-scraper](https://www.npmjs.com/package/csgostatsgg-scraper) is working as the base for this project.
-[Ulixee Hero](https://ulixee.org/docs/hero) is used to bypass Cloudflare and manage the DOM scraping.
+[Ulixee Hero](https://ulixee.org/docs/hero) is used to bypass Cloudflare and CORS.

 ## Usage